Skaruts/godot_dev_tools/README.md

 - `Toolbox2D`  - for 2D shape drawing
 - `Toolbox3D`  - for 3D shape drawing

 You can use them to display information in the way you find most suitable.
+Check out example/example.gd for some examples, and the in-editor documentation for more in depth information.

 ### Input Actions